A modular functor from state sums for finite tensor categories and their bimodules

 \item To allow for finite tensor categories that are not semisimple, we construct a modular functor rather than a 3-2-1-extended topological field theory.
 Specifically, we do not formulate a theory for arbitrary three-manifolds with corners, but restrict ourselves to surfaces and to actions of their mapping class groups.
 The idea that non-semisimple categories only allow one to deal with a restricted class of three-manifolds (or with three-manifolds having additional structure, see e.g.\ \Cite{Def.\,3.3}{bcgp}) -- in our case, at least cylinders twisted by the action of an element of the mapping class group -- is not new, see e.g.\ \cite{doSs3}.

 \item One way to make the finite tensor category itself, rather than merely its Drinfeld center, visible in the construction, is to consider the extension of the theory to the point \cite{doSs3}.
-Here we expose the finite tensor category, as well as its module and bimodule categories, by instead extending the category of cobordisms to include boundaries and defects.
+In our construction we expose the finite tensor category, as well as its module and bimodule categories, by instead extending the category of cobordisms to include boundaries and defects.
 This modification is not new either.
-Indeed, it is known \cite{fusV} that boundary conditions for a topological field theory of Reshetik\-hin-Tu\-ra\-ev type based on a modular tensor category $\calc$ correspond to Witt-trivializations, i.e.\ to braided equivalences $\calc \,{\simeq}\, \calz(\cala)$ to the Drinfeld center of some fusion category $\cala$, which, in turn, has a direct interpretation as a category of Wilson lines associated with a specific boundary condition. \\ That we include defects has a further benefit: There are defects between any two topological field theories of Turaev-Viro type, and hence our construction encompasses in a single theory the Turaev-Viro theories for all choices of fusion categories.
+Indeed, it is known \cite{fusV} that boundary conditions for a topological field theory of Reshetik\-hin--Tu\-ra\-ev type based on a modular tensor category $\calc$ correspond to Witt-trivializations, i.e.\ to braided equivalences $\calc \,{\simeq}\, \calz(\cala)$ to the Drinfeld center of some fusion category $\cala$, which, in turn, has a direct interpretation as a category of Wilson lines associated with a specific boundary condition. \\ That we include defects has a further benefit: There are defects between any two topological field theories of Turaev--Viro type, and hence our construction encompasses in a single theory the Turaev--Viro theories for all choices of fusion categories.